SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Moz Domain Authority Monitoring**
 Monitor changes in your site's Moz Domain Authority.

+**Alexa Rank Monitoring**
+Monitor changes in your site's Alexa Rank.

 **Broken Link Monitoring**
 Discover any broken links on your site before your visitors do.